 - Katniss yells at Peeta in The Hunger Games after hearing a cannon and thinking he's been killed.
 Played up for maximum ship teasing.

-- C. S. Lewis's Voyage of the Dawn Treader - Reepicheep goes overboard, and the first mate burst into exclamations that he's more trouble than the rest of the crew and ought to be thrown into irons.
+- C. S. Lewis's Voyage of the Dawn Treader: Reepicheep goes overboard, and the first mate bursts into exclamations that he's more trouble than the rest of the crew and ought to be thrown into irons.
 The narrator lampshades this by pointing out that the mate is so angry because he likes Reepicheep very much — just like your mother will be much angrier with you for running into the street than a stranger would be.

 - In the third Kate Daniels book by Ilona Andrews, we get this exchange.